Ise Jingu Shrine, Geku First and Then Naiku

 Recommendations to visit

-• Access from Nagoya: 1 hour and 20 minutes from Kintetsu Nagoya Station, then get off at "Iseshi Station (伊勢市)".
+- Access from Nagoya: 1 hour and 20 minutes from Kintetsu Nagoya Station, then get off at "Iseshi Station (伊勢市)".
 A 5-minute walk to Geku.
-A 10-minute bus #51 or #55 to Naiku.
+Take a 10-minute bus #51 or #55 to Naiku.

-• Access from Kyoto: 2 hours and 10 minutes from Kintetsu Kyoto Station, then get off at "Iseshi Station (伊勢市)".
+- Access from Kyoto: 2 hours and 10 minutes from Kintetsu Kyoto Station, then get off at "Iseshi Station (伊勢市)".
 A 5-minute walk to Geku.
-A 10-minute bus #51 or #55 to Naiku.
+Take a 10-minute bus #51 or #55 to Naiku.